OWSM-CTC: An Open Encoder-Only Speech Foundation Model for Speech Recognition, Translation, and Language Identification: Experiments

 \subsection{Effect of text prompt}

 As described in \autoref{fig:model-arch} and Section~\ref{subsec:prompt-encoder}, OWSM-CTC can take an additional text prompt as input which might change the output.
 During training, either a special token \texttt{<na>} or the previous sentence in the same audio is used as the prompt according to a probability of 0.5, which follows the setup of Whisper and OWSM.
-To verify that OWSM-CTC can utilize information from the prompt when necessary, we perform greedy decoding on the TEDLIUM dev set, where the previous sentence of each utterance is available.
-As shown in \autoref{tab:effect-prompt}, using the previous sentence as the text prompt reduces the WER from 4.9\% to 4.1\%. \autoref{app:example-prompt} provides an example where the previous sentence also affects the output text style.
+To verify that OWSM-CTC can utilize information from the prompt when necessary, we perform greedy decoding on several test sets with the previous sentence in the dataset as a prompt.
+As shown in \autoref{tab:effect-prompt}, using the previous sentence reduces the error rates.
+The p-values are computed using the Matched Pair Sentence Segment method.\footnote{\url{https://github.com/usnistgov/SCTK}} \autoref{app:example-prompt} provides an example where the previous sentence also affects the output text style.

 \begingroup

 \endgroup